jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Three seeds fall in fertile ground.

 Roots extend immediately.
 Water is here.
 Minerals are here.
 Organic matter is here.
 Growth comes rapidly.
 The plants rise.
-Their roots break more stone.
-Their leaves fall and accumulate.
+Sunlight is felt.
+Roots break more stone.
+Sunlight is converted.
+Leaves fall and accumulate.

 Flowers burst.
 Pollen in wind.
 Seeds form.
 Seeds fall.

 More generations follow.
 Organic material becomes soil.
 Soil deepens.
-Dead material becomes life.
+Dead material feeds life.

 Three seeds fall.

 Soil is moist.
 Soil has nutrients.

 One stem grows fast—tall, thin, straight.
 Leaves unfurl.
-Sunlight becomes glucose.
-Roots consume water.
+Light becomes glucose.
 Wind comes.
-The tall stem sways.
-Wind returns.
-The stem snaps.
-Growth stops.
+Plant stem breaks.

-Another stem grows upward, then wide.
+One stem grows wide.
 Light is scarce.
-Leaves spread low to capture it.
+Leaves spread low.
+Some light becomes glucose.
 Wind comes.
 The wide plant bends but does not break.
 Growth continues.

 The last stem grows tall, thin, slow.
 It reaches higher than the others.
 Leaves unfurl above the wind's strongest currents.
 Wind comes.
 The stem bends but does not break.
 Roots drink deep.
 Growth persists.